There is a tool for every job and a job for every tool! Here are the top 12 tools we think that everyone should own.

 There’s a big world (OK, your home) that needs fixing, and these are the tools you’ll need to get the job done.

 A flathead screwdriver has a single blade that fits into the single slot of a flathead screw.
-Flathead screws have been around for a l o n g time, so it’s likely your great-great grandpa had a few flathead screwdrivers in his tool chest.
+Flathead screws have been around for a l o n g time, so it’s likely your great-great-grandpa had a few flathead screwdrivers in his tool chest.
 While the Phillips screw has quickly taken the place of flathead screws in most projects, it’s still a good idea to have a few flathead drivers in your tool arsenal.
-In addition to driving in screws, flatheads can also be improvised for different uses like light prying, scrapping, and nudging.
-Quick tip: make sure the electricity is turned off BEFORE you start sticking a screwdriver in a light socket to pry out a broken bulb.
+In addition to driving in screws, flatheads can also be improvised for different uses like light prying, scraping, and nudging.
+A quick tip: make sure the electricity is turned off BEFORE you start sticking a screwdriver in a light socket to pry out a broken bulb.
 Trust me.

-Whether you’re building a gun cabinet or measuring to see if that flat screen TV will fit in your den, a dependable 5 meter retractable metal measuring tape is a must.
+Whether you’re building a gun cabinet or measuring to see if that flat-screen TV will fit in your den, a dependable 5-meter retractable metal measuring tape is a must.
 Plus, they’re fun for your kids.
 I remember my brother and I would take my dad’s measuring tape and extend the tape all the way out, lock it, and then watch it retract.
-It was double fun when the end would accidently pinch my brother’s finger, and he would start crying.
+It was double fun when the end would accidentally pinch my brother’s finger, and he would start crying.